A Typical Agency Conversation

 When it stalls, something isn’t coming through the way it needs to.

-That’s what gets addressed.
+That’s what I address.

 So what does that actually look like in practice?